parthpathak05/content/Ambari_Infra_solr/Understanding_solr_logging.md

-Details:
+* Details:
 --------

 > Default output behavior:

 > By default, Solr outputs its log to console by stderr, so a way to redirect Solr's log is by running it with the command: java -jar start.jar 2> output.log.
 This way you won't have any log rolling.
 This is only an easy way to start working while developing, but it's not recommended for production environments.

-o Logging Configuration:
+* Logging Configuration:
 ------------------------

 > Solr uses for logging the API SLF4J, which means that many different logging tools can be easily attached.
 By default, it comes with java.util.logging, but it can be changed to, for example log4J by changing the proper jars.
 See http://wiki.apache.org/solr/SolrLogging

-o What's included in the logs?
+* What's included in the logs?
 ------------------------------

 > Of course, the logs will show different things depending on the configuration.
 In this doc, I'll only consider and mention some things that I consider can help  operations and are shown by default (by using INFO level)

-o Bootstrap
+* Bootstrap
 -----------

 > Immediately after starting Solr some lines will show information related to the configuration that can be very helpful, specially on the development stage of the projects for troubleshooting

-o Solr Home
+* Solr Home
 -----------

 > Solr Home is the directory where the configuration of Solr's different cores are located.
 The solr.xml file will be located in the "solr home" directory, linking to where each core configuration is located.
 Typically, the cores are located inside the "solr home", under a directory with the same name as the core.
 One of the first things that the logger will show is the information about the "Solr Home" directory.
 For example: